Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

-Our paper is structured as follows.
-Section \ref{sec:2} we describe the methods, namely our gas disk model, and pebble accretion prescription.
-Section \ref{rolepebbleflux} presents simulations designed to understand the role of the pebble flux in formation and early system evolution (including migration).
-We also tested the role of the initial distribution of protoplanetary embryos and pebble sizes inside the snowline.
-In Section \ref{sec:sec4} we discuss our results in light of those of Paper I. In Section \ref{sec:super-Earth} we present the results of our simulations dedicated to model the growth and long-term dynamical evolution of hot super-Earth systems.
+The current paper is structured as follows.
+Section \ref{sec:2} describes the methods, namely our gas disk model, and pebble accretion prescription.
+Section \ref{rolepebbleflux} presents simulations designed to understand the role of the pebble flux in the formation and early evolution of the system.
+We also tested the role of the initial distribution of protoplanetary embryos and pebble sizes inside the snow line.
+In Section \ref{sec:sec4} we discuss our results in light of those of Paper I. In Section \ref{sec:super-Earth} we present the results of our simulations dedicated to modeling the growth and long-term dynamical evolution of hot super-Earth systems.
 In Section \ref{sec:observations} we lay out observational constraints that we use to evaluate the success of different models in matching the true super-Earth distributions.
-We focus on the period ratio distribution, the Kepler `dichotomy' and the compositions (rocky vs icy) of super-Earths.
-In Section \ref{sec:solarsystem} we place the solar system in context of our model.
+We focus on the period ratio distribution, the Kepler ``dichotomy'' and the compositions (rocky vs. icy) of super-Earths.
+In Section \ref{sec:solarsystem} we place the Solar System in the context of our model.
 In Section \ref{sec:7} we present our conclusions.
 In Appendix \ref{sec:AppendixA} we detail our prescription for gas-driven migration.